 - Carrying out an 'organisational health check', assessing how well a group's existing financial, constitutional and governance arrangements allow it to fulfill its goals and ambitions, and enable it to function sustainably and effectively in its current operating environment

 - Publishing and circulating a monthly Newsletter to keep groups informed of new funding opportunities, current Scottish and UK Government policies and initiatives, new regulatory requirements, and examples of recent achievements and current best practice by citizen-led organisations within Aberdeenshire, across Scotland and further afield.

-- Organising forums and get-togethers across the Shire, such as the regular Grow your Group event, that bring people together to learn and to ask questions of us and of one another, to build contacts and develop peer-to-peer support networks between community and voluntary sector groups and organisations, and to raise issues and concerns that people would like AVA to raise with its Statutory Sector partners around the Community Planning 'table'.
+- Organising get-togethers across the Shire that bring people together to learn and to ask questions of us and of one another.
+AVA aims to build contacts and develop peer-to-peer support networks between community and voluntary sector groups and organisations, and to discuss issues and concerns that people would like AVA to raise with its Statutory Sector partners around the Community Planning table.